Litigation & Dispute Resolution

 - We are renowned for our expertise in recovering possession of residential property for landlords.
 We receive instructions from most of the specialist lettings agencies in South Essex, as well as from landlords directly and we deal with all work on a fixed fee basis.
-Download a copy of our brochure here.
+Download a copy of our price list here.

 Contract law is always evolving.
 Courts are always making decisions that change the way that certain clauses are to be interpreted.
 We are always up to date with the law and we’ll give you clear and concise advice from the very outset.
 Our specialist team gets quick results where necessary and can seek alternative dispute resolution channels that save you time and money.
 Often, ADR clauses are built into the contract itself.
 We’ll help you decide if you can avoid that mechanism or how you can enforce it if it’s in your interests.
 If you own a small business, or you’ve managed to get into a dispute over land, property or money, we’ll keep the costs in check and most importantly, the end in sight.

 Are you owed money?
 Our robust system for debt recovery gets you your money and it doesn’t need to cost you a penny.
 We offer flexible fee arrangements depending on your requirements and our connection with the County’s best Insolvency Practitioners will ensure that your position is best protected if the worst happens and your debtor becomes insolvent.
 Our tenacious debt recovery experts strive to ensure that you not only secure a judgement, you also get your money back.